Replicas of the Statue of Liberty: Brazil

 In Bangu, Rio de Janeiro exists a nickel replica made by Bartholdi in 1899.
 Bartholdi was commissioned by José Paranhos, Baron of Rio Branco to make a replica in order to celebrate the 10th anniversary of the Republic of Brazil.
 Until 1940, the statue was Paranhos family property.
 In 1940 the statue was passed to Guanabara State.
 On 20 January 1964, Carlos Lacerda, governor of Guanabara State, placed the statue in Miami Square, Bangu.

 A small-scale cast metal replica can be found in Maceió, the capital of Alagoas State, in northeast Brazil.
 The replica is in front of a building constructed in 1869 as the seat of the Conselho Provincial (Provincial Council), and which today is the Museu da Imagem e do Som de Alagoas (Museum of Image and Sound of Alagoas).
 This replica is possibly a casting produced by the Fundição Val d'Osne in France, as in the Praça Lavenere Machado (formerly Praça Dois Leões) on the opposite side of the museum, there are four somewhat larger-than-life size cast metal statues of wild animals, at least one of which is embossed with the name of the foundry.
 These castings and the replica all appear to be made of similar material and to be of similar age.
 It is also probable that they are near contemporaries of the actual Statue of Liberty.

 A large modern replica stands in front of the New York City Center, a shopping center constructed in 1999 in Barra da Tijuca in the State of Rio de Janeiro.

 The Havan department store chain has replicas in many of their stores.
 The largest one of these, 57 meters tall, is allegedly in the Barra Velha branc, in the state of Santa Catarina.
 There is another large replica the parking area of a Havan Department Store on the outskirts of Curitiba, in the State of Paraná, opened in 2000.

 Also, there is a small replica of the statue in Belém, in front of a Belém Importados store, near the city's port.

+On Monday December 15th, 2025 a powerful storm hit Guaíba, Brazil which caused the Statue of Liberty to collapse near a McDonald's, Fortunately, no injuries or deaths have been reported.